corenzan/bbdb/README.md

 ## Usage

-At a glance, here's an example of filling a `<select>` element with data from the API.
+At a glance, here's an example of filling a `<select>` element with options from the API.

 ```html
 <select></select>